LucasBehrendt/gamers-ground/README.md

 </details>

-After adding the contact page the flowchart was updated to include it.
+After adding the contact page, the flowchart was updated to include it.
 The addition can be seen below.

 <details>